Semantic-Society/Neologism/README.md

 ## Usage (Live Demo)

 We provide a [live demo version](http://cloud33.dbis.rwth-aachen.de/dashboard) of Neologism 2.0, which can be used as a guest without registration.
-Additionally, [this short video](https://youtu.be/5IwOZ8eqoKE) shows the vocabulary creation and exporting process, including a subsequent editing in WebProtégé.
+Additionally, [this short video](https://youtu.be/5IwOZ8eqoKE) shows the vocabulary creation and exporting process, including subsequent editing in WebProtégé.

 ![img.png](screenshot01.png)